 - Copy of purchase invoice for new vehicles

-- The taxes for motor vehicles will depend on the age, power etc. and is approximately 65% of the CIF.
+- The taxes for motor vehicles will depend on the age, power etc. and is up to 45% of the CIF.

 - Veterinary health certificate

 - Vaccination record

 - Documents must be issued at point of origin.